 For the situation where debris is stuck to the cupula, it may not be easily treated by physical maneuvers aimed at dislodging it (called "liberation of debris by some).
 Debris could be stuck to either side of the cupula, leading to some uncertainty about which is the best way to treat it.
 Also, this pattern of nystagmus may derive from central disturbances.

 Our approach is to initially try the usual treatments for lateral canal BPPV, possibly with the addition of mastoid vibration.
 If this fails, we will recommend a variant Brandt-Daroff exercise as tried above.
 Generally anti-emetic and anti-nausea treatment is necessary when treating lateral canal cupulolithiasis.

-The Vestibular Disorders Association (VEDA) maintains a large and comprehensive list of doctors who have indicated a proficiency in treating BPPV.
-Please contact them to find a local treating doctor.
+The Vestibular Disorders Association (VEDA) maintains a large and comprehensive list of providers who have indicated a proficiency in treating BPPV.
+Please contact them to find a local treating provider.

 Our own practice is located in Chicago Illinois.
 We usually combine a visit to a CDH physician with testing for alternatives and then a visit to the physical therapist or a treatment by the physician.